truongductri01/daily-spark/README.md

 **Note:**
 - All enum values (status fields) are serialized as strings in API responses.
 - Secrets (API keys) should never be committed to source control.
 Your `.gitignore` already excludes `local.settings.json`.

+---

+## 📐 UI & Email Styling Reference
+For details on the color palette, typography, card layout, and HTML structure used in Daily Spark's UI and emails, see the [Styling Design Doc](daily-spark-function/Testing/design.md).

+---